 In 2008, with college looming for my daughter, I thought I had better find full-time employment so as not to spend the day weeping at the thought of scaling back my beloved job as "Parent."
 One day while I was in the "figuring it out" stage, I ran into Stanford University's former dean of admission.
 With my daughter in the middle of college applications, I took the opportunity to complain, with vigor, that there was no good college admission guide out there for students and parents.
 She said, “You know, I’ve been thinking about writing a college admission book.
 Would you like to write one together?”
-Fast forward and College Admission: From Application to Acceptance Step by Step is a bestseller, a revised edition has already hit the shelves, and it was recently published in mainland China.
+Fast forward and College Admission: From Application to Acceptance Step by Step is a bestseller, a revised edition has already hit the shelves, and is now available in mainland China.
 I speak often about college admission at high schools and organizations like the New York Times.
 And I love a good talk radio appearance on the subject.
 There’s always a lot to discuss.

 Recommendations, Favorites and Best Bets…

 M.F.K.
 Fisher, Tom Wolfe, Julia Reed, Susan Orlean, Amanda Hesser, Michael Lewis, Anne Lamott, Michael Connelley, Margaret Wise Brown, Beverly Cleary, Ellen Gilchrist, Laurie Colwin, Alice Adams.

 “Bird by bird, buddy.
 Just take it bird by bird.”
 Anne Lamott.